AMStephens/Udacity-Pipeline-Project/README.md

 Next, create a new agent pool in the devops project settings.
 It should have the following parameters, including the name:
 ![image](https://user-images.githubusercontent.com/71175451/234263956-bc33acec-6493-46d1-a3f8-e62ea24922c7.png)

-After the agent pool has sucessfully been created, then create a VM in the Azure portal.
+After the agent pool has successfully been created, then create a VM in the Azure portal.
 It should be setup with the following parameters:
 ![image](https://user-images.githubusercontent.com/71175451/234264290-f77f1fc5-ee71-46c9-8a7e-f0cd5146e81b.png)

-Next, in the Azure cloud shell, run the following, replacing the IP address with the public IP address found in the overview section of your VM, and accepting the the default promps, providing the username and password you have set up:
+Next, in the Azure cloud shell, run the following, replacing the IP address with the public IP address found in the overview section of your VM, and accepting the default prompts, providing the username and password you have set up:
 ```
 ssh devopsagent@40.91.213.221
 ```
-Install Docker and confiure the user:
+Install Docker and configure the user:
 ```
 sudo snap install docker
 sudo groupadd docker